Photographs Copyright © Diana Mara Henry . No reproduction without written permission.

 Commissioner ELizabeth Athanasakos (left) and former Commissioner Gilda Bojorquez Cjurich listen attentively to proceedings at the First National Women's Conference, Houston, 1977.
 Elizabeth Athanasakos, of Fort Lauderdale, Florida; practicing attorney; Presiding Officer, IWY Commission, 1976; former municipal judge; member, Broward County, Florida and American Bar Associations; President, Florida Association of Women Lawyers, 1976-78; Presidential appointment to Task Force on Women's Rights and Responsibilities, 1969; Atlanta Regional Panel for the President's Commission on White House Fellowships, 1974-76; member, Zonta International; first vice president, Florida Federation of Business and Professional Women's Clubs, Inc.; American Association of University of Women; Co-chair, ERA Florida, 1977; National Federation of Republican Women Board of Directors, 1976-78; Board of Directors, United Way of Broward County; Chair, Secretary's Advisory Committee on Rights and Responsibilities, Department of Health, Education, and Welfare, 1972-74

 #67: Grey Panther advocate delegate Betty Hamburger, 73, of Maryland, whose hard hat reads: Pro God, Pro-family, Pro-ERA.” .
 Speaking for the ERA she said: “What we [older people] want most is life with dignity and respect and an income on which we can live without having to hold out our hands and beg.”
-Also 16x20 print.
+Also 16x20 print

 #68: Gloria Scott,Commissioner fo the President's Commission on the Observance of International Women's Year and National President of the Girl Scouts of America, opens the proceedings of the Conference.
 She is raising the gavel used during the Women's Rights Convention of 1848 by Susan B. Anthony.
 (The gavel was loaned for the occasion by Smithsonian Museum of History and Technology, Washington, D.C.